andrewdotg/ecosystemCondition/docs/gjengroing.md

 -   **Quantifying regional vs local references for poor and good condition.** For good condition, we used NiN polygons and were restricted to these due to lack of better data.
 However, for poor condition we use climax successional stage for trees (as explained above) within 200m of each population polygon.
 For polygons with no surrounding forest, we impute with regional reference values (mean of forest height in elevation-bioclamic zone).
 The choice of 200m buffer zone was largely based on computational limitations.
 Calculating the average LiDAR vegetation height within 200m of nearly 2 million complex polygons takes time, even in GEE.
 It may make more ecological sense to define a larger buffer zone to use for defining reference for poor condition.
 However, longer processing times need to be expected.

 -   **Quantification of uncertainty around indicator scores.** Here we used the standard deviation in the vegetation heights for reference (NiN) polygons within each region to quantify the uncertainty around scaled indicator scores.
-We did this because the method used in eaTools::ea_spread() function is a bootstrapping approach which resulted in extremely small uncertainty estimates due to the large number of polygons included in our analysis.
-In the future, a better method for quantifying uncertainty is needed.
-Perhaps by running sensitivity analyses that test several variations of the points mentioned above can form the basis for quantifying an error margin around indicator values.
+We did this because the method used in `eaTools::ea_spread()` function is a bootstrapping approach which resulted in extremely small uncertainty estimates due to the large number of polygons included in our analysis.
+[In the future, a better method for quantifying uncertainty is needed.](https://github.com/NINAnor/eaTools/issues/17) Perhaps by running sensitivity analyses that test several variations of the points mentioned above can form the basis for quantifying an error margin around indicator values.

 #### Validation of random polygons

 After exporting the final polygon-level indicator scores, we imported to QGIS and explored how they look at the landscape scale.
 We chose random locations spread across the 5 regions in Norway.
 The figures below show våtmark and åpne (semi- and naturlig-åpne) ecosystem polygons from AR5.
 The polygons have jagged edges because we chose a low resolution geometry export from GEE to save computing time and minimize storage space.
 Each polygon is colored based on the final scaled gjengroing indicator score (0 to 1).
 The polygons are also labelled with the median LiDAR-derived forest height.
 An orthophoto from Norgeibilder is displayed in the background for reference.

 In the first example from midt-norge, we see a våtmark polygon colored red (ie. in poor condition) due to the growth of a forest in the northern section.
 It looks like a plantation forest and possibly occurred after the wetland was drained.
 The height of the forest vegetation equates to a median of 2.4m which is higher than the reference value for this region (1.09m) and almost as high as the mature forest height reference of 2.8m.
-Therefore it gets a scaped indicator score of 0.1.
+Therefore it gets a scaled indicator score of 0.1.
 In contrast the wetland polygon in the middle of the image is in good condition because it has a median vegetation height of 1.1m which is only fractionally higher than the regional reference for good ecological condition.

 ![](images/val_1.jpg){width="50%"}